akrblt/NextCloud/README.md

 # NextCloud

 If you have any questions about your Nextcloud installation, please refer to these guides or the wiki.
-If you still have additionnal questions, you can mail us at gaëtan.gendroz@eduvaud.ch or nathan.filipowitz@eduvaud.ch
+If you still have additionnal questions, you can mail us at gaetan.gendroz@eduvaud.ch or nathan.filipowitz@eduvaud.ch

 ## Guides vidéos